Latrell Mitchell: 2018

 Mitchell was selected to play for New South Wales in The 2018 State of Origin series by coach Brad Fittler.
 He scored a try in the first match of the series.
 Mitchell also played in the next two games of the series; although New South Wales won the second game but lost the third, the side did win its first Origin shield since 2014.

 In the NRL 2018 finals series, Mitchell was handed a one match suspension after being charged for a crusher tackle on Josh Dugan in the Roosters victory over Cronulla.
 Mitchell subsequently missed the preliminary final victory over Souths.

-On 30 September, Mitchell played in the 2018 NRL Grand Final against the Melbourne Storm scoring a try and kicking four goals in the Sydney Roosters 21–6 win.
+On 30 September, Mitchell played in the 2018 NRL Grand Final against the Melbourne Storm scoring a try in the 14th minute and kicking four goals in the Sydney Roosters 21–6 win.

 At the National Dreamtime Awards 2018, Mitchell was named Male Sportsperson of the Year.

 2019

-In February, Mitchell played as a centre in the 2019 All Stars match at AAMI Park and kicked 3 out of 7 goals.
+In February, Mitchell played as a centre in the 2019 All Stars match at AAMI Park and kicked three out of seven goals.

 In round 6 of the 2019 NRL season, Mitchell scored a try and kicked the winning field goal as the Sydney Roosters defeated Melbourne 21–20 in golden point extra time.

-In round 8, Mitchell scored a hat-trick and kicked 7 goals as the Sydney Roosters defeated Wests Tigers 42–12 at the Sydney Cricket Ground.
+In round 8, Mitchell scored a hat-trick and kicked seven goals as the Sydney Roosters defeated Wests Tigers 42–12 at the Sydney Cricket Ground.

 In Game 1 of the 2019 State of Origin series, Mitchell was sin binned for a professional foul on Matt Gillett in the 58th minute, and dropped for the subsequent games.

-In round 14 against the Bulldogs, Mitchell scored 2 tries and kicked 5 goals in a 38–12 victory at the Sydney Cricket Ground.
+In round 14 against the Bulldogs, Mitchell scored two tries and kicked five goals in a 38–12 victory at the Sydney Cricket Ground.

-In round 18 against Newcastle, Mitchell scored a try and kicked 8 goals as the Sydney Roosters won the match 48–10 at the Sydney Cricket Ground.
+In round 18 against Newcastle, Mitchell scored a try and kicked eight goals as the Sydney Roosters won the match 48–10 at the Sydney Cricket Ground.

-In Round 20 against the Gold Coast, Mitchell scored 2 tries and kicked 9 goals as the Sydney Roosters won the match 58–6 at the Sydney Cricket Ground.

-In round 22 against the New Zealand Warriors, Mitchell scored 2 tries and kicked 5 goals.
+In round 20 against the Gold Coast, Mitchell scored two tries and kicked nine goals as the Sydney Roosters won the match 58–6 at the Sydney Cricket Ground.
+In round 22 against the New Zealand Warriors, Mitchell scored two tries and kicked five goals.
 The Sydney Roosters won the match 42–6 at the Sydney Cricket Ground.

 On 2 October, Mitchell was named as the Dally M centre of the year at the Dally M Awards ceremony.

 Mitchell played at centre in the club's 2019 NRL Grand Final victory over the Canberra Raiders at ANZ Stadium.

-On 25 October, Mitchell kicked 4 goals for Australia's 26–4 victory over New Zealand in the Oceania Cup.
+On 25 October, Mitchell kicked four goals for Australia's 26–4 victory over New Zealand in the Oceania Cup.